iZakirSheikh/Audiofy/README.md

 | Radio support coming soon.  | Listen to online radio stations from various genres and countries (coming soon).  | :soon: |

 ## 🧰 Build and run the project
-If you are a developer and want to build and run the Toolz app from the source code, you need to follow these additional steps:
+If you are a developer and want to build and run the Audiofy app from the source code, you need to follow these additional steps:

 ### Prerequisites
 - Install Android Studio Alpha (Hedgehog) or above on your machine.
 You can download it from here: https://developer.android.com/studio/preview